Pensions in Luxembourg

-You can also include periods you were not able to contribute, such as the years you studied from the ages of 18 to 27 or where you took time off for childcare, or injury through work, when you were not able to contribute.
-This includes sickness, time on unemployment benefit, apprenticeships, charity work and certain sporting activities.
+You can also include periods you were not able to contribute, such as the years you studied from the ages of 18 to 27 or where you took time off for childcare, or injury through work.
+This includes sickness, time on unemployment benefit, apprenticeships, charity work, and certain sporting activities.

 How much do you get?

-The maximum monthly pension payment cannot exceed €8,525.50 (2020).
+The maximum monthly pension payment cannot exceed €8,525.50 (latest figures available are for 2020).
 However, of those currently in receipt of a pension in Luxembourg, approximately one third get a full pension, the rest a partial one.
-Those on a full pension received on average of €3,900, whilst those on a partial pension (many of whom received other payments either from another provision or from working in another country) received on average €1,250.
+Those on a full pension received an average of €3,900, whilst those on a partial pension (many of whom received other payments either from another provision or from working in another country) received on average €1,250.

 Pension payments are indexed year on year to reflect the cost of living.
-From January 2021 they will be adjusted upwards by 1.3% (compared to an increase of 1.5% in 2020).
+From April 2022, they will be adjusted upwards by 2.5% in line with inflation increases and changes to salaries.

 You can purchase insurance retroactively if you have interruptions in your mandatory contributions.
 You must have accrued 12 months of mandatory contributions and not be over 65 years or have a personal pension.
 You must also live within the EU when you submit your application.